Princesso/Send-IT/README.md

 * Admin can change the status of a delivery order
 * Admin can change the location a parcel delivery order

+## Technologies Used
+* Nodejs: an open source server framework that allows you to run JavaScript on the server.
+* Postgresql: open source object-relational database system

 ## Link to github pages

 https://princesso.github.io/Send-IT/UI/index.html